 Low Tech Approach

-One of our goals on Traphole was to see whether for some of our smaller structures, it might be possible to do the restoration with old fashioned human labor rather than by using heavy equipment which entails significant expense as well as being much more disruptive to the environment.
-In that regard, the work at Traphole has been extremely encouraging and we hope to apply this same low tech approach at other sites.
+One of our goals on Traphole was to see whether, for some of our smaller structures, it might be possible to do the restoration with old-fashioned human labor rather than by using heavy equipment which entails significant expense as well as being much more disruptive to the environment.
+In that regard, the work at Traphole has been extremely encouraging and we hope to apply this same low-tech approach at other sites.

 Work is ongoing along Pine Tree Brook where the dams involved are somewhat larger and require a higher level of engineering before restoration can occur.
-On Pine Tree Brook we have partnered with Wentworth Institute of Technology, the Mass Corporate Wetlands Restoration Partnership and Milone and MacBroom Engineering.
+On Pine Tree Brook we have partnered with Wentworth Institute of Technology, the Mass Corporate Wetlands Restoration Partnership, and Milone and MacBroom Engineering.
 We hope to be ready to submit permit applications for work on Pine Tree Brook within 18 months.

-In the meantime, we will be looking for other small structures to restore, including more that lend themselves to volunteer only efforts.
+In the meantime, we will be looking for other small structures to restore, including more that lend themselves to volunteer-only efforts.

 Know of a site that’s ripe for stream barrier removal?
 Have a group that would like to help with a restoration project?
-Leave us a comment below of contact Ian Cooke at 781-575-0354 or email@example.com.
+Leave us a comment below or contact Ian Cooke at 781-575-0354 or firstname.lastname@example.org.